Frequently Asked Questions (FAQs)

 Prospective Team Leaders

 Yes.
-Faculty mentors ensure research compliance, guide Team Leaders, and are a source of inspiration for undergraduates in your team.
+Faculty mentors ensure research compliance, guide team leaders, and can be a source of inspiration for your team members.

 Weekly progress reports are designed to take less than 10 minutes.